jheagle/js-build-tools/MAIN.md

   typescript: {
     // The path the tsconfig file for running typescript or false if no ts file given.
     config: false,
-    // Toggle usage of typescript parsing
+    // Toggle usage of typescript parsing.
     enabled: false,
-    // Pattern for finding the TypeScript files
+    // Pattern for finding the TypeScript files.
     from: 'src/**/*.ts',
-    // Directory where parsed typescript files go
+    // Directory where parsed typescript files go.
     to: 'dist',
   },
 }